 - Contract terms dictate how interest is calculated and when

-The insurance carrier has cost to cover this protection against loss, so you don’t get all the index growth.
+The insurance carrier has cost to cover this protection against loss, so your contract isn’t credited interest for all of the index growth.
 So you won’t lose principal in a falling market, but you won’t fully benefit from this growth.
-Keep in mind: If you're looking to build your retirement plan on a Safe Money Foundation, a fixed index annuity may be the right solution for preserving your money from market losses.
+Keep in mind: If you’re looking to build your retirement plan on a Safe Money Foundation, a fixed index annuity may be the right solution for preserving your money from market losses.

 Who Buys a Fixed Index Annuity?